PHOENIX DOG BEHAVIORIST

 A: In-depth Behavioral Consultations, typically occur at your home with a Phoenix Dog Behaviorist and in your dog’s natural environment.

-Q: How do I make an appointment to see the Behaviorist and to get a Behavioral Consultation?
+Q: How do I make an appointment to see the Phoenix Dog Behaviorist and to get a Behavioral Consultation?

-A: Appointments can be made by calling the main office number at (602) 769-1411 Monday thru Friday 9:00 am to 5:00 pm.
-The appointment is typically 2-3 hours in length and has a fee of $250.
-A detailed history [Canine Behavioral Questionnaire] (Filled out on our website) is also required 24 hours in advance of the appointment with the Phoenix Dog Behaviorist, or the appointment will be rescheduled or cancelled.
+A: Appointments can be made with our Phoenix Dog Behaviorist by calling the main office number at (602) 769-1411 Monday thru Friday 9:00 am to 5:00 pm.
+The appointment is typically 2-3 hours in length and has a fee of $295.
+Your dog’s full medical record is also required 24 hours in advance of the appointment with the Phoenix Dog Behaviorist, or the appointment will be rescheduled or cancelled.
 There is a $95 cancellation fee for any canceled or rescheduled appointments without a 24 hours notice.
 All of your dog or pet’s medical records are also required and can be emailed to us in advance of your dog or pet’s appointment.
 Your pet’s medical record must be received 24 hours in advance of the appointment or the appointment will be canceled.
 The canine behavior questionnaire and history will provide detailed information on a variety of aspects of your dog’s environment, health, activities, and behaviors (both normal and problematic).
 This is all vital information to receive prior to the consultation in order to give the behaviorist a basis to start the behavioral appointment and to focus on the behavioral history once the consult begins.

 Call or Email Phoenix Dog Training for any additional questions or information and to find out about scheduling an appointment with our Dog Behaviorist.
 (602) 769-1411.

 Like us on Facebook